 Don’t go crazy on vitamin A — more doesn’t necessarily mean better and there is a tolerable upper intake level of 3000 µg per day, due to the toxic side-effects.16

 Side-effects of taking too much vitamin A

 Since vitamin A is stored in the liver, toxicity can occur through either an acute high dose, or chronic excessive doses.
-The most commonly reported side-effect is skin irritation and dryness – with other minor effects like headache and nausea being reported less frequently.
-However, excessive vitamin A intake could reduce bone turnover, which increases risk of osteoporosis.17
+The most commonly reported side-effect is skin irritation and dryness – with other minor effects like headache and nausea being reported less frequently.17

 Make sure you’re taking the correct dose of vitamin A and consult your GP if adverse effects occur.